Skip to main content

 Desktop

 When a reader clicks "Sign in", the SDK opens a popup window pointing to accounts.contentcredits.com.
-After the reader logs in, the popup posts the auth token back to the SDK via postMessage.
-The popup closes automatically.
+After the reader logs in, the popup sends the auth token back to the parent page via postMessage and then closes automatically.

 Mobile